-The Contractor shall notify the Engineer, in writing, of the intended starting and completion dates for the complete removal of a bridge.
-Notification shall be not less than 25 calendar days prior to the start of bridge demolition.
-If the Contractor is unable to begin work on the intended start date, the Contractor shall notify the Engineer, in writing, of the new intended start date.
-Notification of the inability to commence work on the intended start date shall be made no later than 1 working day prior to the original intended start date, or failure to notify the Engineer of a change in start date 1 working day prior to the original intended start date, will result in the need for a new 25 calendar day notification to the Engineer.
+The Contractor shall notify the Iowa DNR by mail and the Engineer, with the "Notification of Demolition" form, not less than 10 business days prior to the start of bridge demolition.
+If the Contractor is unable to begin work on the intended start date, the Contractor shall notify the Iowa DNR and the Engineer of the new intended start date by sending a revised "Notification of Demolition" form.
+Notification of the inability to commence work on the intended start date shall be made no later than 1 business day prior to the original intended start date.
+Failure to notify the Iowa DNR and the Engineer of a change in start date 1 business day prior to the original intended start date will result in the need for a new 10 business day notification to the Iowa DNR and the Engineer.